-AIA contributes positively to the social and economic development of the communities in which it operates, with support extended to people and communities in need.
-AIA and its employees volunteer time and funds to programmes that promote health, financial literacy, education and other community needs.
-AIA is committed to reducing the impact of its operations on the environment and raising awareness about sustainability by taking part in activities that highlight these issues.
+AlA contributes positively to the social and economic development of the communities in which it operates, with support extended to people and communities in need.
+AlA and its employees volunteer time and funds to programmes that promote health, financial literacy, education and other community needs.
+AlA is committed to reducing the impact of its operations on the environment and raising awareness about sustainability by taking part in activities that highlight these issues.

-Do not use AIA funds or assets to promote personal causes, or make personal donations in the company's name without prior authorisation.
+Do not use AIA funds or assets to promote personal causes or make personal donations in the company's name without prior authorisation.

-Communicating with the Public
+Communicating with the public

-Only persons who are authorised to do so must speak on behalf of AIA, and the information they provide must be full, fair, accurate, timely and understandable.
+Only persons who are authorised to do so may speak on behalf of AIA, and the information they provide must be full, fair, accurate, timely and understandable.
 All requests from investors, analysts and the media must be referred to AIA's Group Communications & Branding.

 Never give the impression that you are speaking on behalf of AIA in any personal communication, including user forums, blogs, chat rooms and bulletin boards.
-When we publicly express our personal views, we must ensure it is done in circumstances that will not reflect poorly on AIA, and where it is clear the views expressed are our own personal views.
+When you publicly express your personal views, you must ensure it is done in circumstances that will not reflect poorly on AIA, and where it is clear the views expressed are your own personal views.

-Social Media
+Social media

-AIA recognises the value of social media to engage with stakeholders in innovative and interactive ways.
-When using social media in our personal lives, we must conduct ourselves professionally.
+AIA recognises the rapid expanding scope and significant value of social media to engage with stakeholders in innovative and interactive ways.
+When using social media in our personal lives, we must conduct ourselves professionally and in accordance with AIA guidelines.